 Georgia recorded a Current Account deficit of 7.70 percent of the country's Gross Domestic Product in 2018.

 Current Account to GDP in Georgia averaged -11.21 percent from 1996 until 2018, reaching an all time high of -5.27 percent in 2000 and a record low of -22.07 percent in 2008.
 This page provides - Georgia Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Georgia Current Account to GDP - values, historical data and charts - was last updated on July of 2020.

-Current Account to GDP in Georgia is expected to reach -5.60 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Georgia Current Account to GDP is projected to trend around -5.80 percent in 2021 and -5.60 percent in 2022, according to our econometric models.
+Current Account to GDP in Georgia is expected to reach -10.70 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia Current Account to GDP is projected to trend around -6.80 percent in 2021 and -5.60 percent in 2022, according to our econometric models.